JustATrick/accu-website/README.md

 We could probably use some help working out what's needed here (Paul G?).
 All past projects have a mailing list, some had wikis (possibly hosted off-site), and some produced articles at output.

+### Other stuff

+We briefly looked at the links and blog feed (where we aggregate blog entries from elsewhere) sections.
+I don't think we had strong feelings about them - if we're to have them we really need them to be updateable, and to have someone to look after them.

+I don't think we discussed the local groups page.
+Do they need more support?
+More pages, articles and events, all under control of the group organiser?

 ## Non Functions